mobi3006/pierreinside/jrebel.md

 # Conclusion
 JRebel is really worth the money if a warm-restart approach ([like Spring-Boot supports](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html#using-boot-devtools-restart)) is not good enough.

-It takes only some minutes to make it running.
-It works without any requirements to your IDE ... therefore it works with EVERY IDE (you do not need the provided plugins).
+* it takes only some minutes to make it running
+* it works without any requirements to your IDE ... therefore it works with EVERY IDE (you do not need the provided plugins).

-Even if you are a test-driven developer it makes sense to use JRebel
+* even if you are a test-driven developer it makes sense to use JRebel
   * to identify the broken code - you often have an idea where the code is broken and use JRebel to check your assumption
   * to do rapid prototyping
+* Support is excellent (in 2014)